-For the importation of animals and animal products for which HS codes are given in Appendix-I-A, and plant materials for production such as seed, seedlings, saplings, and flower bulbs for which HS codes are given in Appendix-I-B, a "Control Certificate" is required prior to import.
+For the importation of animals and animal products for which HS codes are given in Appendix-I-A, propagation materials such as seed, seedlings, saplings, and flower bulbs for which HS codes are given in Appendix-I-B, and forest breeding materials such as saplings, seeds for trees, grafts for which HS codes are given in Appendix I-C, a "Control Certificate" is required prior to import.
 This is considered as pre-import permission and it states whether the product is eligible for import or not.

-Control Certificates for Animals and Animal Sourced Products
+Control Certificates for animals and animal sourced products